 Stick vacuums are expected to endure between five and eight years.
 When it comes to this style, the most well-known companies may also be more trustworthy.

 The robot vacuum is one of the most recent vacuum innovations.
 This is self-contained.
 Robot vacuums are great if you are at work all day or just want to relax without worrying about vacuuming.

 Unfortunately, they will not be as durable as upright vacuums.
 They may also be more prone to cause problems because you are not directly controlling them.

 Robot vacuums are also powered by batteries.
 If it’s integrated into the vacuum, you might not be able to replace it.

 As a result, your vacuum will only last as long as the battery.
 Lithium-ion batteries may have a longer lifespan than other kinds.
 However, I believe that robot vacuums will barely survive three to five years.

 Last but not least, a portable vacuum cleaner.
 These are intended to be lightweight and portable, making them suitable for use around the house and even in the vehicle.

 The engine isn’t as powerful as other choices, and they’re also battery-powered.
-Depending on how well you care for it, a portable vacuum can last two to three years.
+Depending on how well care for it is, a portable vacuum can last two to three years.